 And I loved you for all of it.

 Quirks and all.

 Do you remember calling me only a couple of weeks later after your devastating engagement call to ask if I had been out with Julie one evening?
 You told me, in a rather hesitant but accusatory manner I might add, that Kathy had called you to report that she had “spotted me” walking down a street in the bar district with Jules the evening before.
 I found that a bit strange.
-Why should you have cared?
+Why was I being reported on and why should you have cared?
 You had made your decision, at least I thought that was the rather clear message of your prior call.
 So why should it have mattered to you in the least who I was out with?
 Did it still matter to you?
 Really?
+Was I missing something?
 Apparently it bothered you enough to rate a phone call.
 But all I said was “yes,” and you didn’t say much else and we left it at that.
 That was the last real conversation we had until many years later when a business trip took me out your way and you invited me over for dinner with your family.

 SNARKINESS EDIT HERE – time to cut the final third of this story….and rework it.

 Replace with basically “You were always the one, but I guess life got in the way.
 I got past you, but never got over you.” (very true – it’s very very / extremely hard to be rejected by your best friend, regardless.
 Especially when a reason is not apparent!)